-The legislature adopted several oversight, reporting, and transparency requirements for SWIFT and SWIRFT, including a legislative advisory committee, this biennial report to the legislature, and regular reporting on the TWDB's website.
-The TWDB website is updated each time political subdivisions close on proceeds from a SWIRFT bond transaction.
+The legislature adopted several oversight, reporting, and transparency requirements for SWIFT and SWIRFT, including a legislative advisory committee, this biennial report to the legislature, and regular reporting on the TWDB website.
+The TWDB website is updated upon the completion of each funding cycle's round of political subdivision obligation closings.
 As required by statute, the agency's website includes the following information:

-- For each regional water planning area, a description of each project funded, including - o the expected date of completion of the project, - the current status of the project, - the amount of bonds issued and the terms of the bonds, - \circ a summary of the terms of the bond enhancement agreement, and - the status of repayment of any debt provided in connection with the project. - A description of the investment portfolio of SWIFT, the expenses incurred in investing money in the fund, and the rate of return on the investment of money in the fund. - A description of the point system for prioritizing projects and the number of points awarded for each project. - Non-confidential information submitted to the TWDB as part of an application for financial assistance. - The administrative and operating expenses incurred in developing the state water plan and providing financial assistance for projects included in the plan.
+- For each regional water planning area, a description of each project funded, including - the expected date of completion of the project, - the current status of the project, - o the amount of bonds issued and the terms of the bonds, - o a summary of the terms of the bond enhancement agreement, and - the status of repayment of any debt provided in connection with the project. - A description of the investment portfolio of SWIFT, the expenses incurred in investing money in the fund, and the rate of return on the investment of money in the fund. - A description of the point system for prioritizing projects and the number of points awarded for each project. - Non-confidential information submitted to the TWDB as part of an application for financial assistance. - The administrative and operating expenses incurred in developing the state water plan and providing financial assistance for projects included in the plan.